Scots Presbyterian Church, Kiama: Heritage listing

 It occupies a highly visible aspect in the Kiama Central Business District.
-It is a major component in the streetscape and is an unmodified example of the 19 Neo Gothic style of its architect / designer using local materials and featuring pleasing proportions in a location of significance and impact.
+It is a major component in the streetscape and is an unmodified example of the 19th-century Gothic Revival style of its architect / designer using local materials and featuring pleasing proportions in a location of significance and impact.

 Scots Presbyterian Church, Land and Trees was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 It is central to Kiama's development, built in 1863 to replace on earlier wooden building on the foreshore of the adjacent block beach.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 It is an unaltered sample of early English gothic architecture as interpreted by its architect Thomas Rowe.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 It has a central location in Kiama and has been in continuous use as a place of worship.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 It has a wide variety of building materials both local and imported and employed a variety of trades and craftsman in its construction.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The item is a rare example of the architects work in a basically unaltered form.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The item is a good example of a new gothic influence transported into an Australian setting.
 It is representative because of its simplification of this theme and its functionality in a regional setting in a community establishing (in the 1860s) building.